Weed Management

 These are soil-borne diseases caused by species of Rhizoctonia, Pythium, Fusarium, and Botrytis.
 These pathogens are present in all Saskatchewan soils and can infect and kill individual seedlings from germination to the early flowering stage.

-Symptoms may include poor emergence, root decay, root lesions, stunting, yellowing, and death of shoots.
-Lesions may develop on the stem base leading to constriction of the stem and seedling collapse.
+Symptoms may include poor emergence, root decay, root lesions, stunting, yellowing, and shoot death.
+Lesions may develop at the stem base, leading to stem constriction and seedling collapse.
 Usually, only scattered plants are infected, so these diseases rarely cause economic loss.
 With seedling blight, the base of the stem becomes pinched, and the seedling turns yellow and dies.

-Follow a crop rotation that does not include faba beans or other pulses more than once in four years which will reduce the build-up of soil-borne pathogens.
-However, many of these pathogens can survive as saprophytes in the absence of a susceptible host, therefore crop rotation may have a limited effect in managing seedling blight and root rot.
+Follow a crop rotation that does not include faba beans or other pulses more than once every 4 years to reduce the build-up of soil-borne pathogens.
+However, many of these pathogens can survive in the soil even in the absence of a susceptible host, so crop rotation may have a limited effect on managing seedling blight and root rot.

-Seedling stress or damage due to environmental or herbicide injury can lead to an increase in the incidence of seedling blight.
+Seedling stress, environmental stress, or herbicide injury can increase the incidence of seedling blight.

-A seed test can determine if faba bean seed is infected with a seed-borne disease, such as Anthracnose, Ascochyta, Botrytis, Sclerotinia, or Fusarium.
-Consider using a seed treatment: (1) if the disease is detected (2) if there is a history of soil-borne diseases or, (3) if seeding under cool moist soil conditions.
-If a seed treatment fungicide is used, ensure compatibility with rhizobia inoculants.
+A seed test can determine if faba bean seed is infected with a seed-borne disease.
+Consider using a seed treatment: (1) if disease is detected, (2) if there is a history of soil-borne diseases, or (3) if seeding into cool, moist soils.
+If a seed treatment fungicide is used, ensure it is compatible with rhizobia inoculants.

 Ascochyta Blight

-Ascochyta blight is a seed-borne or residue-borne disease of faba beans in Western Canada.
-Ascochyta leaf and pod spot is caused by Ascochyta fabae.
-It is not the same Ascochyta species which infects other pulses and is specific to faba beans.
+Ascochyta leaf and pod spot is a seed-borne or residue-borne disease of faba beans caused by the pathogen Ascochyta fabae, which is specific to faba beans.

 Leaves, stems, pods, and seeds can all be infected.
-Lesions appear as tan or grey spots with dark margins, and tiny black fruiting bodies (pycnidia) in the centre.
-Cool, rainy weather is conducive to the spread and infection of the disease and is most damaging to maturing pods and seeds if prolonged wet weather occurs during July and August.
-In severe infections, seeds developing in the pods become discoloured and shrivelled.
-Severely infected seed lots may not be marketable or will be downgraded severely due to discolouration.
+Lesions appear as tan or grey spots with dark margins, and tiny black fruiting bodies (pycnidia) in the center.
+The disease spreads most in cool, rainy weather, especially later in the summer (July and August).
+Severe infections cause developing seeds to become discoloured and shriveled.
+Damaged seed lots may be unmarketable or severely downgraded due to discolouration.

 Producers are advised to have their seed tested for seed-borne Ascochyta blight at an accredited seed test laboratory.
 Ascochyta blight inoculum also overwinters on faba bean residue, so producers should not plant faba bean on faba bean stubble.

 If disease inoculum is present and weather conditions favour disease development, a fungicide should be applied to protect healthy plant material.
-Apply fungicide at the beginning of flowering or the onset of symptoms.
-Usually, one well-timed application is sufficient for controlling faba bean diseases.
+Apply fungicide at the onset of flowering or when symptoms appear.
+Usually, a single well-timed application is sufficient to control faba bean diseases.

-Avoid consecutive sprays of the same fungicide group to avoid the development of fungicide resistance.
+Avoid consecutive sprays of the same fungicide group to slow the development of fungicide resistance.

 Anthracnose

 Anthracnose in faba beans is caused by Colletotrichum truncatum.
-This is the same species which causes Anthracnose in lentils and field peas.
+This is the same pathogen that causes Anthracnose in lentils and field peas.

-Crop rotation is the key to preventing this disease as it allows time for faba bean residue to decompose and break the disease cycle.
-Allow three to four years between faba bean crops.
-Also, avoid growing faba beans after lentils or peas.
+Crop rotation is critical to prevent Anthracnose infection.
+Allow three to four years between faba bean crops and avoid growing faba beans after lentils or peas.
 Faba beans should not be planted adjacent to the previous year’s faba bean, lentil, or pea fields to reduce the spread of residue and wind-borne spores.

-Plant seed that has zero or acceptable levels of seed-borne disease, as determined by an accredited lab.
+Plant disease-free seed as determined by an accredited lab.
 Use seed treatments to protect the seed and seedlings from seed-borne diseases.

 Botrytis Chocolate Spot

-Chocolate spot is caused by Botrytis fabae and Botrytis cinerea and can be residue-borne or seed-borne.
-Botrytis cinerea is the same species which infects lentils, causing grey mould on the stem and pod rot.
-Botrytis chocolate spot is a major disease of faba bean in other parts of the world.
-This disease often sets in later in the season with minimal impact on yields, however, early infections can result in yield loss.
+Chocolate spot is caused by Botrytis fabae or Botrytis cinerea and can be residue-borne or seed-borne.
+Botrytis cinerea is the same species that infects lentils.
+Botrytis chocolate spot is the most significant disease of faba bean in Western Canada.
+This disease often sets in later in the season with minimal impact on yields; however, it can cause seed staining and reduce seed quality.
+Early infections can cause yield loss.

 Avoid growing faba beans after lentils in areas where this disease is present.
-Follow a crop rotation of four years between successive crops of faba beans and avoid buckwheat or lentils in the rotation.
-However, Botrytis spp. can survive in the absence of a host crop, so crop rotations will not eliminate the disease.
-It is also important to use disease-free seed.
-Fungicides should be applied at early flower or before the onset of symptoms.
+Allow at least four years between faba bean crops, buckwheat, or lentils.
+However, Botrytis spp. can survive without a host crop, so crop rotations will not fully eliminate the disease.
+Use disease-free seed, and, if needed, apply fungicides at the early-flowering stage or before symptoms appear.

 Sclerotinia Stem Rot

-Sclerotinia stem rot is common in many broadleaf crops in Western Canada, but so far is less of a problem with faba beans.
-This disease may appear late in the season with minimal impact to yield.
+Sclerotinia stem rot is common in many broadleaf crops in Western Canada, but so far, it has not been a concern with faba beans.
+This disease may appear late in the season with minimal impact on yield.

 Crop rotation is the key to preventing disease.
-Sclerotinia sclerotiorum will affect other host crops in the rotation so allow three to four years between faba beans and other host crops.
+Allow three to four years between faba beans and other host crops.
 Faba beans should follow a cereal crop in the rotation, rather than an oilseed or pulse crop.
-Research-based on soybeans found that no-till may result in fewer white mould fruiting bodies as compared to minimum tillage.
+Research in soybeans found that no-till may result in fewer white mould fruiting bodies than minimum tillage.

 Rust

-Rust-coloured, blister-like pustules develop on the leaves and stems surrounded by chlorotic halos.
-Spores can survive on crop residue and seed so a crop rotation of at least two years between faba bean crops should be used.
-Currently, no products are registered for control.
+Uromyces fabae causes rust.
+The disease is favoured by high humidity and is spread by late-season irrigation.
+Spores can survive on crop residue and seed, so a crop rotation of at least two years between faba bean crops should be used.
+If needed, fungicide should be applied at early flowering or at the onset of symptoms.

-Aster yellows is a common disease on faba beans in Western Canada, however, usually only one to 2% of the plants are infected and economic losses do not occur.
+Aster yellows is a common disease of faba beans in Western Canada; however, only 1-2% of plants are infected, and economic losses do not occur.
+The potato leafhopper, an insect vector, transmits the disease.
+If economic thresholds are met, the disease can be controlled by controlling for leafhoppers.

-Alternaria leaf spot is caused by Alternaria alternata, and Powdery mildew is caused by Microsphaera penicillata var. ludens.
-Fungicides are registered for the control of powdery mildew on faba beans.
+Microsphaera penicillata var. ludens cause powdery mildew.
+Fungicides are registered for the control of powdery mildew on faba beans, but it is of minor concern.

-Just as with different herbicide groups, fungicide groups also have the potential to develop resistance in the disease population.
+Just as with herbicides, fungicide groups can also develop disease-resistant populations.
 Any fungal pathogen population may contain some strains naturally insensitive to various fungicides.
 A gradual or total loss of disease control may occur if these fungicides are used repeatedly in the same fields.
 Other resistance mechanisms that are not linked to the site of action, but are specific for individual chemicals, such as enhanced metabolism, may also exist.

 To delay fungicide resistance/insensitivity: